 - Montserrat provides confidential support for students with the highest level of financial need, helping students find community and have a robust college experience.
 Some Montserrat students access books through the Montserrat library, which can sometimes take a little extra time.

 - The Center for Student Wellness runs a variety of programs and support services for students looking to think and act holistically about their health, from healthy relationships to sleep to nutrition.
 Students can find resources or enroll in wellness coaching.

 - The Office of International Students and Scholars runs a variety of programs for international students and can also assist with immigration documentation, travel, and understanding the finances of living abroad.

 - Due to the demands of their schedules, varsity athletes are supported through the Student-Athlete Academic Services (SAAS) department.
 Mid-semester, instructors receive surveys from LRSA where they can express concerns about the academic performance of any student-athletes in their courses.
 You may also see observers from SAAS in your Canvas courses.
 If you have any questions about SAAS observers, you can contact Akua Sarr, Vice Provost for Undergraduate Academic Affairs.

-- The Thea Bowman AHANA and Intercultural Center provides various programs that focus on supporting AHANA (individuals of African-American, Hispanic/Latino, Asian-American and Native American descent) and multiracial students.
+- The Thea Bowman AHANA and Intercultural Center provides various programs that focus on supporting AHANA (individuals of African-American, Hispanic/Latino, Asian-American and Native American descent) students, multiracial students, and LGBTQ+ students.